 Louise Orwin (UK) is a live art artist, researcher, writer and performer.
 She has performed her work at various stages and festivals in the UK and beyond.
 Her work is characterized by brutality, personal vulnerability and the involvement of the public in intimate experiences.
 In her work she focuses on the accidental encounter with a stranger.
 She plays with stereotypical views of the female in popular culture versus her own awkwardness.
 In her work practice, she mixes the theatrical with everyday and interrogates the interaction between the creator and her audience.

-Playful Arts Sessions are made possible by Willem Twee Artspace.
+The Playful Arts Sessions in 2017 are supported by Willem Twee kunstruimte and Gemeente 's-Hertogenbosch.

 June 8, 2017

 Willem Twee Artspace

 Boschdijkstraat 100 ’s-Hertogenbosch (NL)